Head of Department: Mr G Stevens

 This course comprises two separate elements: the controlled assessment (NEA) and the terminal exam paper, both worth 50%.
 Students demonstrate the need for the products in question and develop their product designs using the design process.
 It requires good graphical communication, and the ability to keep to deadlines.
 Students are required to: analyse and research; produce a clear specification for the targeted user group; generate ideas and synthesise them; create and test different products; produce a programme to construct the products and fully evaluate the solutions against the design constraints and project brief.
 The controlled assessments will be taken from numerous themes supplied by the examination board.

 This two-year course requires students to produce and submit one portfolio, which will demonstrate their creativity and flair when investigating, designing and making a product.
-Students will undertake a commercial design and make a project that applies the knowledge and understanding of the subject.
+Students will undertake a commercial 'design and make' project, which applies the knowledge and understanding of the subject.
 It will need to be sustainable and take into account environmental issues.

 Students will be expected to develop knowledge of a wide range of resistant materials, graphical media, textiles, smart materials and manufacturing processes, as well as knowledge of past designers.
 This is to be applied in their project.
 ICT will be integral to this course, as will the ability to communicate graphically and by the written word.
 Students will be able to recognise design needs and develop an understanding of how current global issues, including integrating technology, impact on today’s world.
 Students will have the confidence to innovate and produce creative design solutions as they develop their own design brief with a client/end user.